-When you own a car, having car insurance is a legal requirement unless you have registered your vehicle as off the road (SORN) – and what is also crucial is understanding what scenarios different types of policy cover.
-Levels of cover that you get with your insurance will vary from policy to policy and from insurer to insurer.
-Read on to learn about the three types of car insurance, what they each can cover, and how excess fits into the picture.
+When you own a car, car insurance is a legal requirement unless you've registered your vehicle as off the road (SORN).
+The levels of cover that you get with your insurance vary from policy to policy and from insurer to insurer.
+Read on to learn about the three types of car insurance, what they each can cover, and how the excess fits into the picture.

-As the name suggests, ‘third party, fire, and theft’ policies – often called ‘TPFT’ - include everything covered by third party insurance but with some additional protection.
+As the name suggests, third party, fire, and theft policies – often just called TPFT – include everything covered by third party insurance but with some additional protection.
 These policies will provide cover if your car is stolen, damaged or written-off by fire and, in some cases, will cover damage caused by an attempted theft (as long as you aren't at fault).
 As with third party only policies, you are not covered for damage to your car or injury you might suffer if it is your own fault.

-If you make a claim, Insurers will typically require you to pay a certain amount of money towards the cost of repairing the damage when you make a claim.
-This is called the ‘excess’ and is made up of two parts: ‘compulsory’ and ‘voluntary’.
+If you make a claim, insurers will typically require you to pay a certain amount of money towards the cost of repairing the damage when you make a claim.
+This is called the excess and it's made up of two parts, compulsory and voluntary.
 For example, if you make a claim for £700 worth of damage and your combined compulsory and voluntary excess is £200, you will be responsible for £200 of the cost and the insurer meets the remaining £500.

 In cases where you weren't at fault for the claim, insurers are likely to waive the excess because they will be able to meet the cost from the other driver's policy and cover the entire cost.
 However, this might not be a standard part of the policy, therefore you should check before making a claim.

 So what's the difference between compulsory and voluntary excesses?